Introduction to secondary education

 - Letters of recommendation

 To be admitted to a master’s program in secondary education, you usually need a bachelor’s degree.
+A bachelor’s in secondary education is a natural predecessor of this degree.
 Applicants should have fulfilled course requirements in the subject they plan to teach, which often occurs as part of a bachelor’s degree.
 Programs oriented toward working teachers usually require experience, but there are also programs designed for those without a background in teaching.
 Generally, students complete the program within 2 years or 30-60 credits

 The core courses of secondary education master’s programs are flexible and can be transferred to related degrees.
 Some master’s courses dealing with human behavior can apply to psychology or social work programs, for example.
 It is easiest to transfer between schools or programs within the first semester.
 Any longer, and students may have to retake courses or struggle to meet the credit hour requirements of their new program.